simonorzel26/npm-package-boilerplate-2024/README.md

 ## License

 This project is open-sourced under the MIT License.
-See the [LICENSE](https://github.com/simonorzel26/ts-npm-package-boilerplate/blob/main/LICENSE) file for more details.
+See the [LICENSE](https://github.com/simonorzel26/ts-npm-package-boilerplate-2024/blob/main/LICENSE) file for more details.

 ## Author

 Simon Orzel

----

-For more details and documentation, please visit the [project homepage](https://github.com/simonorzel26/ts-npm-package-boilerplate).